-I know that the concept of conduit curtain rods, is not exactly an original idea.
+I know that the concept of a conduit curtain rod is not exactly an original idea.
 But, I may be able to shed a little light on how to add the finishing touches to said curtain rod.

 In case you are new to this electrical conduit phenomena, I will do a quick little re-cap.